trenz-gmbh/TRENZ.Lib.RazorMail/README.md

 ## Installation

+> [!NOTE]
+> You currently need to create an ASP.NET app to use the razor mail renderer.
+> See [#7](https://github.com/trenz-gmbh/TRENZ.Lib.RazorMail/issues/7) for more information.

 In NuGet, reference either the `TRENZ.Lib.RazorMail.SystemNet` or the `TRENZ.Lib.RazorMail.MailKit` package, depending on which `MailSender` backend you prefer.
 [MailKit](https://github.com/jstedfast/MailKit) is more modern and powerful, but `System.Net.Mail` comes built into .NET.
 There is no need to reference `TRENZ.Lib.RazorMail` directly.